isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category B: IHL Track.md

 	</li>
 	<li><strong>Tell Our Progress Story</strong>
 		<ul>
-			<li>How does this building or space reflect Singapore's advancement in sustainability?</li>
+			<li>How does this building reflect Singapore's advancement in sustainability?</li>
 			<li>What green improvements can we see?
 For instance, in terms of:
 				<ul>
 					<li>Energy efficiency</li>